MetaMorphic-Digital/draw-steel/src/docs/System Automations.md

 ## Characteristic Rolls and Skills

-When you click on any of your characteristics on your character sheet while in ‘play’ mode, it will automatically prompt to roll a power roll as a test for said characteristi.
+When you click on any of your characteristics on your character sheet while in ‘play’ mode, it will automatically prompt to roll a power roll as a test for said characteristic.
 This prompted power roll opens a new input prompt, that allows to add skills, and situational bonuses, like edges and banes.
 The power roll follows the formula (situational bonuses and skills in parentheses):

 ***2d10 + characteristic (+ 2 (Skill bonus) ± Edges/Banes)***